Sanshaw Gold Mine

 Sanshaw Gold Mine was a gold mine that operated in the 1930s and 1940s in Red Lake, Ontario, in the Sanshaw-Red Lake deposit that subsequently became the Red Lake Mine one of the largest and most productive gold deposits in the world.

+Sanshaw Mines Limited

 Sanshaw Mines Limited, incorporated in 1936, owned claims on White Horse Island, on Red Lake which was first staked by the Sanshaw Mines Syndicate.
 15 diamond drill holes were drilled totalling 1160 m in 1936.
 Karl Brooks Heisey the President of Sanshaw Mines, Limited was the manager and driving force of the Sanshaw Gold Mine which was developed on White Horse Island during 1936–7.
 Heisey's crew uncovered a previously unknown well-mineralized shear and gold vein in 1936 which was the most important discovered up until that time in the Red Lake area.